 Who are the Advocates?

-Advocates are volunteers (students, staff and faculty) who complete an extensive training program.
+Advocates are volunteers (students, staff, and faculty) who complete an extensive training program.
 They understand the complexity of the aftermath of interpersonal violence and can assist students in making decisions and obtaining resources.
 They are educated about legal and medical systems, psychological ramifications of interpersonal violence and can provide choices and information about medical care.
 Advocates can provide emotional support as the victim seeks resources.
 The victim remains in charge of making the decisions.

 Victim Assistance Team (VAT) Training

 Are you interested in becoming a volunteer advocate for the Victim Assistance Team?
 Advocates provide support and information to CSU community members who are survivors of interpersonal violence and their support people.
 Advocates complete a 40-hour training class which is held in the fall semester.
 There is an option to receive 3 credits for taking the training (graduate or undergraduate).
-Interested volunteers will complete an application and an interview before being enrollment.
+Interested volunteers will complete an application before enrollment.

 Applications for the Summer and Fall 2018 trainings will be available in April.